PyMamba/mamba-framework/docs/development/access_sql_database.rst

     store = self.database.store()
     store.add(peter)

-Once an object is added to or trieved from a store, we can verify if and object if bound or related to an store easily:
+Once an object is added to or retrieved from a store, we can verify if it is bound or related to an store easily:

 .. sourcecode:: python